DataDog/integrations-core/otel/README.md

 Follow the [OpenTelemetry Collector documentation][1] to install the `opentelemetry-collector-contrib` distribution, or any other distribution that includes the Datadog exporter.

 The Datadog Agent is **not** needed to export telemetry data to Datadog in this setup.
-Check [our public documentation][7] if you want to use the Datadog Agent instead.
+See [OTLP Ingest in Datadog Agent][7] if you want to use the Datadog Agent instead.
 ### Configuration

 To export telemetry data to Datadog from the OpenTelemetry Collector, add the Datadog exporter to your metrics and traces pipelines.